Artist Talk: The Histories (Le Mancenillier)

 Stephen Prina is a professor in the Department of Art, Film, and Visual Studies at Harvard University.
 He is the creator of numerous awardwinning post-conceptual works, with shows including It was the best he could do at the moment at Museum Boijmans-van Beuningen, Rotterdam, and To the People of Frankfurt am Main: At Least Three Types of Inaccessibility, at Frankfurter Kunstverein; and the recipient of a Guggenheim Fellowship and two fellowships from the National Endowment for the Arts.

-This event is cosponsored by the Beth Sholom Synagogue Preservation Foundation and the Herb Sachs Arts Initiative.
+This event is organized by the Beth Sholom Synagogue Preservation Foundation and the Sachs Program for Arts Innovation.

 We gratefully acknowledge the support of the Klatt Family and the Harry Stern Family Foundation.